rundeck/docs/docs/administration/projects/resource-model-sources/servicenow.md

 ```

 ::: tip
 All nodes require at least the _nodename_, _hostname_ and _user_ values.
-If entries in the ServiceNow query (Quick or Custom) do not have these values they will not show up in the Nodes list.
+If entries in the ServiceNow&reg; query (Quick or Custom) do not have these values they will not show up in the Nodes list.
 :::

 ### Configuration of the Mapping